seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### FC-TRANSCONTINENTAL8

 - 8. [Former Transcontinental Countries, note 8] The Ottoman Empire ceased to exist on 1924, March 3rd, when the Caliphate was abolished, following a civil war in the aftermath of the Ottoman defeat in World War 1.
 It was succeeded by the Republic of Türkiye.
+The country is classified as transcontinental, as it held land in Europe, Africa, and Asia.

+###### FC-TRANSCONTINENTAL9

+- 9. [Former Transcontinental Countries, note 9] The Roman Empire ceased to exist in 476, although the exact date is disputed among historians.
+Rome was disintegrating in the 5th century CE, and eventually fell, being split into the Western Roman Empire, and the Eastern Roman Empire.
+The Western Roman Empire fell, but the Eastern Roman Empire (now known as the Byzantine empire) continued to exist until the Fall of Constantinople in 1453.
+The country is classified as transcontinental, as it held land in Europe, Africa, and Asia.

 ---